Quizlet: Acquisitions and leadership changes (2020–present)

 Andrew Sutherland left Quizlet at age 30 in 2020, citing disagreements with the executive team and a desire for a change.

 During the COVID-19 pandemic, Glotzbach announced he was opening Quizlet's premium service, Quizlet Teacher, for free to all users who have an account registered as a teacher.

 Quizlet made its first acquisition in March 2021, with the purchase of Slader, which offered detailed explanations of textbook concepts and practice problems, and eventually incorporated it into its paid platform, Quizlet Plus.

 In November 2022, Quizlet announced a new CEO, Lex Bayer, the former CEO of Starship Technologies.
 In March 2023, Quizlet started to incorporate AI features with the release "Q-Chat", a virtual AI tutor powered by OpenAI's ChatGPT API.

 Quizlet launched four additional AI powered features in August 2023 to assist with student learning.
+The company has also introduced AI-powered tutoring capabilities and live collaborative gameplay tools such as QuizletLive.

 In July 2024, Kurt Beidler, the former co-CEO of Zwift, joined Quizlet as the new CEO.

 In 2025, Quizlet introduced Course-Powered Quizlet, a feature that allows students to organize and share study materials by institution and course, supporting collaboration among classmates.
 The feature also uses large language models to help synthesize user-contributed notes into study guides and practice questions.

+Quizlet acquired Coconote, an AI note-taking app that turns audio and video recordings into study materials, in February 2026.

+In March 2026, Quizlet integrated with ChatGPT allowing users to generate study materials from notes, conversations, or recorded lectures.